A Full Review of the Best Rewards Cards UK

 I’ve recently written articles covering the various options to earn loyalty points with the likes of IHG (full review here), Marriott (full review here) and Accor (full review here).
 There was a clear winner for the best hotel travel rewards credit card UK.
 Drum roll please…

 Sign-Up Bonus: A sign-up bonus of 30,000 SPG points is available when you spend £1,000 in the first 3 months.
-This can be increased to 33,000 points if you use this link and scroll down to the SPG card.
+This can be increased to 33,000 points if you use this link.

 Ongoing Benefits: You’ll receive 3 SPG points for every £1 spent the card.
 We value an SPG at roughly 0.5p, so this ongoing benefit would be better than the approximate 1p per £1 spent on the Gold.

 Other Benefits: You’ll receive SPG Gold elite status when you spend £15,000 in a year.
 This offers guaranteed 4pm checkout and a possible room upgrade (subject to availability).

 Thrifty Points Conclusion: Whilst the SPG Amex is our best hotel branded rewards credit card, I’d highlight that it offers a very similar sign-up bonus to the American Express Gold Card when adjusted for the annual and a marginally better earnings rate.
 With the increased flexibility of rewards points (which can be converted to SPG points) offered with the Amex Gold Card and no charge for the first year, we’d nearly always recommend the free Gold over the SPG Amex.

 What’s the best free reward card for a newbie?